HairAnalysisReport.com

 An important factor to consider, especially today, is the amount of toxic elements exposures you are continually exposed to on a daily basis.

-As you may realize, toxic elements are widely used in myriad products throughout your daily life.
+As seen on the toxic elements page myriad sources of exposures exist throughout your normal daily life.
 From pharmaceuticals (including over-the-counter products) to personal products to building materials and everything in between, you are susceptible to constant toxic element exposures.

-Normally, each exposure of any toxic element in your environment is in very small amounts (microscopic).
-As such, each exposure by itself could be “considered” safe; however, you need to consider how many products or other sources in your environment may expose you to an additional amount of a particular toxic element.
+Normally, each toxic element exposure is in very small amounts (microscopic).
+As such, each exposure by itself could be “considered” safe; however, you need to consider how many products or other sources in your environment may expose you to an additional amount of the same toxic element.

-This is only a quick example using aluminum to see how easily it is to have a multitude of small exposures to any toxic element.
-In addition, your foods may be grown in soils with high toxic element concentrations (including herbicides, pesticides, fungicides, etc.) that will further contribute to toxic element exposures.
+This is only a quick example using aluminum to see how easy it is to have a multiple exposures to any toxic element.
+In addition, your foods may be grown in soils with high toxic element concentrations (including herbicides, pesticides, fungicides, irrigation water, etc.) that will further contribute to toxic element exposures.

 One more thing to remember is that toxic elements are natural elements (Periodic Table) of the earth itself.
 As such, you simply cannot escape daily exposures no matter how small each exposure may be.